UMaine Engineers Unveil and Test Innovative Bridge System

 With this bridge system, a lightweight highway span can be built in 72 hours

-ORONO, Maine — The University of Maine unveiled an innovative, rapidly deployable bridge system today at the Advanced Structures and Composites Center.
+ORONO, Maine — The University of Maine unveiled an innovative, rapidly deployable bridge system today at the Advanced Structures and Composites Center (ASCC).

-Engineers, Maine Department of Transportation officials, business leaders, investors, researchers, members from Advanced Infrastructure Technologies (UMaine’s licensee for the original “Bridge-in-a-Backpack”) and staff attended the event, at which a bridge span was strength-tested in the laboratory using computer-controlled hydraulic equipment that simulates the heaviest highway truck loads.
+Engineers, Maine Department of Transportation officials, business leaders, investors, researchers, members from Advanced Infrastructure Technologies (AIT), and staff attended the event, during which a bridge span was strength-tested in the laboratory using computer-controlled hydraulic equipment that simulates the heaviest highway truck loads.

 The strength-test was conducted for the first time to prove the design modeling predictions, and demonstrate the bridge system can withstand the truck loading specified in the American Association of State Highway and Transportation Officials (AASHTO) Bridge Design Specifications.

-The patent-pending system, developed at the UMaine Composites Center, utilizes composite material girders and precast concrete deck panels to reduce the time and logistics to build a bridge.
+The patent-pending system, developed at the ASCC, utilizes composite material girders and precast concrete deck panels to reduce the time and logistics to build a bridge.

 “This bridge system takes advantage of the unique properties of both composite materials and precast concrete, and it is designed with construction logistics in mind.
 The bridge girders weigh only 1-2 tons for 40- to 80-foot spans, so that they can be erected with locally-sourced common rental cranes, making them easy to deploy in most locations.